emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 Before making predictions, we need to develop a model baseline to level set performance of the model.
 If the model can not improve the baseline, we need to try a new model.

-In our problem, the baseline prediction is the average transportation cost per mile by mode and trailer type.
+In our problem, we set the baseline prediction as the average transportation cost per mile by mode and trailer type.
 We calculate Mean Absolute Error (MAE), Mean Percentage Error (MAPE), and accuracy as performance metrics.

 We now define MAE, MAPE, and accuracy.
 Let $$y_i$$ be the prediction and $$x_i$$ be the actual value for $$i=1, \dots, n$$.